 How To Make Your Maternity Leave Work For You – Guest Post

 As it stands, we are fairly lucky in the UK when it comes to maternity leave.
-New mums in the UK are entitled to 52 weeks of paid maternity leave – something that mothers in the US, who are not guaranteed any paid maternity leave at all, can only dream of.
+New mums in the UK are entitled to up to 39 weeks of paid maternity leave – something that mothers in the US, who are not guaranteed any paid maternity leave at all, can only dream of.
 But as generous as our maternity package might seem when we compare it with other countries worldwide, unfortunately as many as 1 in 5 new mums in the UK feel they were discriminated against in the workplace whilst pregnant, or when coming back to work after maternity leave by colleagues and managers.
 And whilst most new mums are clued up on their basic legal rights, there are tactical ways that you can ensure that you get the most out of your maternity leave, and make it work for you.

 - Be tactical when announcing your pregnancy